s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 Currently, we only have the relation between two DataObjects enabled.
 When we query the database the objects can be returned in any order.
 To reorder objects we need to add extra data to the mapping table.

 Let's say our `Person` from above will have `Hobbies`.
 Each person can have different hobbies, and each hobby is done by different persons.
 And you should be able to weight the hobbies per person, e.g. by adding points from 1 to 100.
 This weight field will be added to the  manymany junction table, cause it's a special field for this relation between this specific person and his (or her) hobby.
-You can tell Silverstripe to do that by defining `$many_many_extraFields`.
+You can tell Silverstripe CMS to do that by defining `$many_many_extraFields`.

 ```php
 class Person extends DataObject